 Our trip to Hong Kong unleashed a new niche interest for us: speakeasy hopping.
 Some research on the internet taught us that Ho Chi Minh has quite the hidden bar scene, so we’ve ranked our favourites based on atmosphere, location/entrance experience, and of course, the cocktails.
 So if you’re looking for a fun night out in Saigon away from the noise and debauchery of Bui Vien, this is for you!

 To make things a little more interesting, Rose curated a speakeasy tour so Adam could have the true experience of finding places that shouldn’t be found.
-(Adam will do the curating in Bangkok, where speakeasies reign supreme as well.
-Stay tuned!)
 While these are only four of the many hidden bars in Ho Chi Minh City, we think we’ve hit a good range of atmosphere and experiences, so here we go.
-First stop is…
+First stop (in order from worst to best) is…

 On the rooftop of a seemingly normal office building in a run-of-the-mill neighbourhood lies Mary Jane’s Bar.
 For some reason, you always feel like a person who demands respect when you enter a place through an elevator.